jean-pierreBoth/graphembed/Readme.md

-Small datasets are given in the Data subdirectory.
+Small datasets are given in the Data subdirectory (with 7z compression) to run tests.
 Larger datasets can be downloaded from the SNAP data collections <https://snap.stanford.edu/data>